Toast is an unlikely agent of death. But there you are in your kitchen on a Saturday morning, inexplicably choking on a mouthful, trying not to panic.

 Belafsky and colleagues are also experimenting with nerve-aiding medications such as the Alzheimer’s drug donepezil, and are running a clinical trial to determine whether muscle stem cells could help strengthen damaged tongue muscles.
 (Steger’s foundation raised $40,000 in 2013 to support the latter effort.)
 Other groups are working to limit the collateral damage wrought by radiation therapy, or trying to develop new ways of dilating the oesophagus to help food move through an abnormally constricted space.

-She can eat solid foods as long as each bite dissolves in a follow-up sip of water.
 No single approach is likely to help everyone, except for one: a basic awareness of how swallowing disorders can afflict young and old, active and moribund.
 For Anderson, after months of misery, an alert specialist finally linked her seemingly sudden dysphagia to a severe case of shingles that had damaged four of her cranial nerves–a viral infection that she initially thought was little more than painful cold sores in her left ear.
 With the mystery solved, she turned to Steger’s foundation for help in how to address her condition and was referred to Belafsky for critical medical advice.

 During a phone consultation that Anderson describes as “the turning point in my life,” Belafsky recommended a high dose of donepezil to improve the function of her damaged nerves.
 With the drug and the safety cushion of her feeding tube, Anderson embarked on a regimen of strengthening exercises, like the tongue-biting Masako Manoeuvre, and training to practise her new swallowing technique, the manual tongue-push method commonly used to swallow pills.